duckietown-ethz/proj-lfvop/README.md

 ## Pre-flight checklist

-TMake sure you have completed the following before proceeding:
+Make sure you have completed the following before proceeding:

 Check: Duckiebot in configuration `DB18`